 How It Works

-clickNsettle (cNs) is a simple and expeditious way to resolve claims and disputes valued at #MaxAllowed# or less.
+clickNsettle is a simple and expeditious way to resolve claims and disputes valued at $25,000 or less.

 If the original invitation expires (after #InviteExpirationHours# hours) and the invited party would still like to negotiate that matter, the invited party can re-activate the case by clicking on the link in the original invitation email or in any subsequent reminder email and selecting "Re-Activate". clickNsettle will then offer a new series of dates and times for the bidding process to take place.
 The process will continue as described above.

-On the agreed upon date and time, after logging into the clickNsettle (you can follow the link in the calendar invite that will be sent to both parties) and when prompted that the eResolution process has begun, either party may enter an opening offer/demand.
-The clickNsettle will notify the opposing party that an offer/demand has been entered by the other party.
-Each time an offer/demand is entered, the other party will receive an on-screen notification as well as and a notification via email or text (as preferred).
+On the agreed upon date and time, after logging into the clickNsettle platform (you can follow the link in the calendar invite that will be sent to both parties) and when prompted that the eResolution Session has begun, either party may enter an opening offer/demand. clickNsettle will notify the opposing party that an offer/demand has been entered by the other party.
+Each time an offer/demand is entered, the other party will receive an on-screen notification as well as a notification via email or text (as preferred).
 However, clickNsettle will not disclose the amount of the bids entered by either party to the opposing party.
 A party may enter a maximum of (#MaxSequentialBids#) successive offers/demands prior to receiving a response offer/demand from the opposing party; once a response offer/demand is received that party will then be able to place additional bids.
-However, a Claimant may NOT increase successive demands and a Respondent may NOT decrease successive offers - clickNsettle will not accept such amounts.
+However, a Claimant may NOT increase successive demands and a Respondent may NOT decrease successive offers - the system will not accept such bids.

-The Mediator will then assist the parties with the negotiation process for up to #MediatorWindowMinutes# minutes.
+The Mediator will then assist the parties with the negotiation process for another 30 minutes.

 If the matter settles at any point during the Mediator session, the Mediator will prepare a Post Mediation Agreement and include the settlement terms agreed to by the parties.
-The Mediator will send the Post Mediation Agreement to the parties who will be asked to sign the agreement via DocuSign.
-Once fully executed, the Post Mediation Agreement will be emailed to the parties.
+The Post Mediation Agreement will be immediately presented to both parties to sign the agreement via DocuSign during the Virtual Mediation.
+Once fully executed, the copy of the Post Mediation Agreement will be emailed to the parties.